monk-afk/SquareOne/cms/markdown/mining.md

 **Public Mines**

 There are three public mine locations.
-Use the `/tpp` chat command to travel:
+Use the chat commands to travel:

-  - `/tpp mine1`
+  - `/mine1`
-  - `/tpp mine2`
+  - `/mine2`
-  - `/tpp mine3`
+  - `/mine3`

 **Diamonds**

 Diamonds can only be found from mining stone.

-Pink Diamonds can be found below a depth of -8200.
+Pink Diamonds can be found below a depth of -8700.

 Blue diamonds have no height restriction.